Ask Our History Detective

 Dear House Detective,

-Also I'm sending a photo of my childhood home, 45 Proctor P45 Proctor Placelace, where my sister Kitty and I were raised.
+Also I'm sending a photo of my childhood home, 45 Proctor Place, where my sister Kitty and I were raised.
 My parents, James Joseph and Rosetta Cusic O'Connell bought the house in 1947, I think.

 Thanks for any further facts you can unearth regarding these two properties.